-Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere in spring 2018 by Southwest Theatre Productions in Austin.
+Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere in summer 2018 by Southwest Theatre Productions in Austin.
 Artistic director Kat Sparks will direct the play.

 The drama — a mix of courtroom thriller, memory play, romance and social-justice drama — tells the true story of an Alabama librarian named Emily Reed who was persecuted by segregationist politicians for protecting a children’s book in the Jim Crow South of 1959.
 (The book, Garth Williams’ “The Rabbits’ Wedding,” concerns the marriage of a black rabbit and a white rabbit.)
 The battle between Reed and Sen. E.W.
 Higgins made international headlines.

 Famed children’s author Garth Williams is an interloper in the highly theatrical play, taking on a number of supporting roles.
 A parallel story to the library drama concerns the reunion of childhood friends Lily and Joshua, a white woman and an African American man who meet in 1959 and recall a tragic event from their childhood in rural Alabama.

 American Theatre magazine cited Alabama Story for its “freshly relevant themes.”